BielRoig/hfeb-guide/content/docs/beyond-the-basics/activation-covering.md

 ---

-## Why This Matters

-Activation covering is the most subtle way an opponent can disrupt a Scrounger-FEB line.
+> Activation covering is the most subtle way an opponent can disrupt a Scrounger-FEB line.
 Recognizing the patterns, and knowing which counter-strategy applies to each, is what turns a "I had it!" loss into a controlled, deterministic kill that survives any single piece of interaction.